-The Club subscription shall be £20.00 plus £10.00 for every team registered, which includes a £20.00 refundable deposit if not used to cover any fines incurred.
+Each Club shall pay a subscription of £25.00 plus £12.50 for each team that is registered in the League and a deposit of £25, which is refundable if not used to cover any fines incurred.
 Fees required by the Table Tennis England and MTTA will be in addition.

-The subscription includes entry to one team knock-out cup competition.
-Teams may enter other competitions for which they are eligible (see Regulation 7) entry fee £5.00 per competition.
+Teams wishing to enter knockout cup competitions for which they are eligible (see Regulation 7) must do so in advance and will be charged an entry fee of £5.00 per competition.

 Clubs will be invoiced for the total fee before the end of September.
 Fees must be paid by the following 31st October, and if they are not, the Management Committee shall have the discretion to fine clubs, remove teams from competitions and deduct points as they see fit.

-For the last 4 weeks of the season all requests for a player to play-up, for a team in the same division, must FIRST be approved by the Records Secretary.
+For the last 4 weeks of the season all requests for a player to step up, for a team in the same division, must FIRST be approved by the Records Secretary.
 The decision of the Records Secretary will take into consideration the playing record of the player/s in question.
-During the last 4 weeks of the season, players playing up without obtaining clearance may be treated as ineligible and all sets played by them awarded to the opposition.
+During the last 4 weeks of the season, players stepping up without obtaining clearance may be treated as ineligible and all sets played by them awarded to the opposition.

-21. A player having registered for a club cannot be registered for another club in this League in the same season without permission from the Management Committee.
+21. A player having registered for a club cannot be transferred to another Club in this League in the same season without permission from the Management Committee.

-22. No player shall be registered, re-registered or transferred after the last day of January in each season except with the approval of the Management Committee.
+22. No player shall be registered or transferred to another team or Club after the last day of January in each season except with the approval of the Management Committee.

 23. In the event of a Club Secretary or Team Captain being compelled to relinquish his or her position, he or she shall send to the General Secretary the name and address of a member who will carry on.
 This member shall notify each team in the division concerned of the change.